angular/angular/aio/content/guide/glossary.md

 In general, a module collects a block of code dedicated to a single purpose.
 Angular uses standard JavaScript modules and also defines an Angular module, `NgModule`.

 In JavaScript (ECMAScript), each file is a module and all objects defined in the file belong to that module.
-Objects can exported, making them public, and public objects can be imported for use by other modules.
+Objects can be exported, making them public, and public objects can be imported for use by other modules.

 Angular ships as a collection of JavaScript modules (also called libraries).
 Each Angular library name begins with the `@angular` prefix.
 Install Angular libraries with the [npm package manager](https://docs.npmjs.com/getting-started/what-is-npm) and import parts of them with JavaScript `import` declarations.